under constructionUnder Construction!

 image

 The California bay (also known as California laurel, bay laurel, or Umbellularia californica), has extremely strong tasting nuts full of pungent oils, like the leaves, but can be baked for an interesting and less strong snack for the adventurous (see source).
-The tree is best identified by one's nose by smelling a leave, which are used by Californians as a stronger version of the familiar Mediterranean bay leaf (although one should be cautious with seasoning if serving to guests, some of whom might be senstitive to the California bay leaf). - Source: reprinted from Margit-Roos Collins' book, The Flavors of Home at the forage website
+The tree is best identified by one's nose by smelling a leaf, which are used by Californians as a stronger version of the familiar Mediterranean bay leaf (although one should be cautious with seasoning if serving to guests, some of whom might be senstitive to the California bay leaf). - Source: reprinted from Margit-Roos Collins' book, The Flavors of Home at the forage website

 image